ankit-raj78/opendaw-studio/README.md

 * Excessive abstraction can harm both readability and scalability, so layers are added only when they clearly pay for themselves.
 * Rule of thumb: when a method requires more than three parameters, bundle them into a dedicated argument object.
-* Always write self-documenting code if possible.

 ### What We Are Looking For:

-1. **Offline desktop build (e.g., via Tauri) or a standalone installable PWA** — offer offline capability either through a packaged desktop version, a Progressive Web App, or both.
+1. **Offline desktop build (e.g., via Tauri) or a standalone installable PWA** — offer offline capability.
 2. **Cloud-agnostic project storage** — a facade layer that lets users plug in different cloud services (e.g., Drive, S3, Dropbox) for projects and sample libraries.
 3. **Live remote collaboration** — real-time session sharing and sync so multiple users can edit the same project concurrently.
 4. **AI manual assistant** — an embedded agent that answers context-aware questions and guides users through features as they work.
-5. **AI-powered stem splitting** — integrated source-separation to extract vocals, drums, and other stems directly inside the DAW.
+5. **AI-powered stem splitting** — integrated source-separation to extract vocals, drums and other stems directly inside the DAW.
 6. **Import and Export** - Contribute every possible file format IO

 ### Libraries:

-**openDAW tries to avoid external libraries and frameworks.**
+openDAW tries to avoid external libraries and frameworks.
 Following is a list of the internal core libraries and their dependencies.

 | Library       | Dependencies                        |
 |---------------|-------------------------------------|